 Install the inflation valve(s) in the previously drilled hole(s) using the nuts and washers included in your air spring kit (refer to your installation manual for detailed information).

-Attach the air line to the stem (Air Lift 1000 applications) or push-to-connect fitting (RideControl & LoadLifter 5000 applications) of each air spring and route to the tee (if single path) and then to the inflation valve(s).
+Attach the air line to the stem (Air Lift 1000 and Air Lift 1000 HD applications) or push-to-connect fitting (RideControl & LoadLifter-series applications) of each air spring and route to the tee (if single-path) and then to the inflation valve(s).

 Run the air line along the frame rail and/or cross members, sheltering the air line from any potential road debris when possible.